NetBSDfr/sailor/README.md

 # sailor

-## Wanabe portable container system
+## Wannabe portable container system

 **WARNING** this project is still under heavy development, use it at your own risk